Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Methods

 \subsection{Single-Study Methods}

 For a given RCT, many machine learning methods have been developed for CATE estimation.
 The single-study methods that exist can be grouped into multiple categories, as delineated by Brantner et al (\citeyear{brantner2023review}).
-For ease of comparison, three approaches are included that are common in practice, user-friendly, and have been shown to be effective in previous literature: the S-learner, X-learner \citep{kunzel2019metalearners}, and causal forest \citep{athey_generalized_2019}.
-The first two approaches are multi-step procedures that involve first estimating the conditional outcome mean under treatment or control and then combining the two into one CATE function, while the causal forest involves tree-based partitioning of the covariate space by treatment effect.
+For ease of comparison, three approaches are included that are user-friendly and have been shown to be effective in previous literature: the S-learner, X-learner \citep{kunzel2019metalearners}, and causal forest \citep{athey_generalized_2019}.
+We ultimately selected these three approaches because they represent two distinct classes of methods for estimating heterogeneous treatment effects \citep{brantner2023review} and seem to be used in practice, especially the causal forest \citep{athey_estimating_2019, jawadekar2023practical}.
+Specifically, the first two approaches are multi-step procedures that involve first estimating the conditional outcome mean under treatment or control and then combining the two into one CATE function, while the causal forest involves tree-based partitioning of the covariate space by treatment effect.
 In this paper, we use random forests as the base learners for both the S-learner and the X-learner to best compare with the causal forest, which is inherently forest-based.
+These single-study methods are different from those explored by Tan and colleagues (\citeyear{tan2022tree}); we chose to focus on the causal forest over a causal tree because the causal forest is an aggregation of multiple trees, and we added in the X-learner and S-learner to provide a different type of method to compare with.